By Connor Sacco

 With the rising popularity of smart toilets in Japan, the popularity of bidets is also on the rise.
 Bidets are plumbing fixtures that are used for cleaning your nether regions.
 Bidets are usually attached to toilets, but can also be used to separate sinks or shower nozzles.

-Where’d Bidets Come From?
+Where Do Bidets Come From?

 However, at the time, bidets had a different use.
 Back then, they believed bidets could be used for contraception.
 They didn’t become what they’re used for today until the 20th century.
-Bidets became popular in Japan in the early 1980s with the invention of the smart toilet.
+Bidets didn’t become popular in Japan until the early 1980s with the invention of the smart toilet.

 Why Do People Use Bidets?

 In some cultures, it’s customary for the use of water in the cleansing of excretion (or better known as poop).
 One of which is Islam, in which there are strict rules advising the use of bidets.
 They’re also very common in Europe.